-Architecture & Design looks at five ways integrated or architectural solar panels are being integrated into a building to harness the sun's energy.
+Architecture & Design looks at five ways integrated solar panels are being added into a building to harness the sun's energy.

 Harnessing solar energy is not really anything new.
 We all see the solar panels sitting on houses.
 However, the way solar energy is harnessed is changing.
 Chucking a few PV panels on the roof no longer cut it.
 Solar panels need to be sleeker and more integrated, no longer looking like a garish addition to a well-designed building.

 Architecture & Design looks at five roofing-based integrated solar solutions for buildings.

 We first saw these in a recent article from Inhabitat.
 But it turns out the glass roof tiles which actually heat your home with solar energy have been around for a few years now.

 Swedish company SolTech Energy developed the unique heating system.
 Tiles are made from ordinary glass and weigh the same as normal roof tiles.
 Tiles are installed on top of black fabric, which absorbs the heat from the sun.
 Air slots are located under the fabric allowing the tiles to heat up clean air.
 This warm air is then used to heat up water, which is connected to the house’s heating system.

 The system generates around 350kWh heat per square metre, dependant on factors such as climate, roof angle and house direction.

 And although no Australia companies stock these gorgeous tiles, the tiles can be purchased through the SolTech website.
 It even offers world-wide shipping.

 INTEGRATED SOLAR ROOF TILES